 A few miles away is Milton Keynes, known as the ‘city in the country’.
 Here you will find 5,000 acres of beautiful parkland, rivers and woodlands to explore.
-At the opposite end you will find rural Bedford.

 Some of the most popular places to visit include:

-Willen Park is a peaceful park surrounded by a lake with a collection of activities to get involved in such as water sports, high rope courses and mini golf, or simply relax with a picnic or enjoy a BBQ.
+Willen Lake is a peaceful park surrounded by a lake with a collection of activities to get involved in such as water sports, high rope courses and mini golf, or simply relax with a picnic or enjoy a BBQ.

 Campbell Park is Milton Keynes’ very own central park.
 Many of the major and free events in Milton Keynes such as the World Picnic, Filipino Festival and the MK Play Day are hosted here.
 Visit the website to find the event timetable.

-Shenley woods, one of Milton Keynes’ most ancient parks, and Howe park wood, offer a tranquil woodland walk where interesting insects and wild flowers reside.
+Shenley Woods, one of Milton Keynes’ most ancient parks, and Howe Park Wood, offer a tranquil woodland walk where interesting insects and wild flowers reside.

 Alongside the parkland, dedicated path and cycleways across the city mean you can discover and enjoy some of the stunning scenery Milton Keynes has to offer on foot or on a bike safely – Ideal if taking children on an adventure.

 For more information on places to see, visit the Parks Trust website.